AntonioDaria/Bank_tech_test/README.md

 So that I can use my money to buy goods
 I would like to withdraw money from the bank

+As a Banker
+So that users can only deposit valid amounts
+I would like to see an error if the deposited amount is < 0

+As a Banker
+So that users can only deposit valid amounts
+I would like to see an error if the deposited amount is not a number

+As a Banker
+So that users can withdraw available funds
+I would like to see an error if the amount withdrawn is greater than the available funds

 As a user
 So that I can check my available funds
 I would like to be able to see my account balance